mattkerlogue/lapsedgeographer/content/post/2021-01-17-making-art.md

 {{< figure src="/img/post/2021-01-12_tate_reasons_art_final.png" alt="Final exported plot with title and all thematic elements applied">}}

 And there we have it, my first piece of aRt.

-[^1]: I particularly liked this Kandinsky inspired visualisation. {{< tweet 1349778199589359618 >}}

-[^2]: These tree maps of the collection by artist demonstrating the sheer volume of works by Turner in the collection reminded me of the Turner bequest and got me thinking about the various different ways the Tate has acquired artwork. {{< tweet 1349463167747960835 >}}

 [^3]: The code covering my initial investigations of the dataset is [here](https://github.com/mattkerlogue/tidytuesday/blob/main/2021/2021-01-12_scratchpad.R)